-The Select Way: We Hold Your Hand Through the Whole Restoration Process
+We Hold Your Hand Through the Restoration Process

 “Select Restoration believes in communicating with our customers.
-We will listen closely to you, educate you and offer an open line of communication to guide you through the entire restoration process, without making you feel rushed or uncomfortable through every stage of the property rescue and restoration process.
+We will listen closely to you, educate you and offer an open line of communication to guide you through the entire restoration process, without making you feel rushed or uncomfortable.
 We tell you what to expect, when to expect it, and why it needs to be done.
 We continually update you on the progress of your job.
-Here’s a sample of how we work for you.”

 Step 1: We Response to all Emergencies 24/7

-If you experience a disaster in your home or business, the first thing you must do is:
+Things you must do if you experience a disaster in your home or business:

 - Make sure all occupants are accounted for and safe.